 Are you a researcher or developer interested in sustaining open source software?
-This article gives resources that focus on discussing challenges facing open source software maintainers, to organizations that provide community funding for open source projects.
+This content discusses challenges, strategies, and organizations that provide support.

 Sustaining a scientific software project is a difficult task.
 One strategy for sustaining scientific software is to build a community of open source contributors.